intelagense/rwxrob/todo/README.md

 ## Trivial-ish

+* Chapter separators in autodidact videos
+* Give URL to current location by inferring the GitHub/GitLab path
+* Tab completion for notes
+* Discuss creating starting terminal OS in Docker (fast start)
 * Find out it w3m stores cookies by default
 * Lookup if Go has S/MIME standard support
 * Add "poor man's burp" to list of reasons to use Lynx